American Shorthair Kittens come in 80-plus colors and designs.

 Daily brushing is important, especially during the change of seasons when her coat is thickening or thinning.
 Even this Shorthair cat can get knots in her coat if she isn’t brushed regularly.

 The American Shorthair is considered to be the shorthaired cat that is native to the United States.
-However, this breed was bred out of cats that probably originated in Europe.
+However, American Shorthair Breeders bred this breed out of cats that probably originated in Europe.
 Cats fitting the description of the American Shorthair were probably not native to the United States until the time of Columbus.

-The first recorded breeding of the American Shorthair took place around 1904.
+According to first records, American Shorthair Breeders first bred the American Shorthair in 1904.
 The British Shorthair was one of the parents of this breed, which was originally known as the Domestic Shorthair.

-The American Shorthair cat was a working cat that was used to keep the rodent population under control.
+American Shorthair Breeders bred a working cat that was used to keep the rodent population under control.
 Since this cat was meant to work, it was bred to be hardy, healthy and strong.
 Since most of them lived outdoors, the coat was cultivated to be thick to keep out the elements and keep the cat warm.

 The affectionate and friendly American Shorthair is adaptable to the needs of his family, making him an excellent companion for everyone from singles to seniors.
 Although he doesn’t demand constant affection, the American Shorthair is content to spend time with you and loves being held — just be sure to support his back feet to help him feel comfortable.
 When he does want attention, he’ll give you a little “Hey, look at me!” love bite.